Subscribe to our newsletter

 Many different causes could potentially result in swelling or an armpit lump, including viral infections and cysts.
 Some swelling under the armpit requires medical treatment or could signal a more serious issue.

-This article is going to mostly focus on swelling as a result of surgery and a chronic condition called lymphedema.
 This type of swelling can often be successfully managed with lymphatic drainage, compression, and movement.

 Here’s everything you need to know.